 RSVP Visual Search Study

-Identifying genes of interest can be a daunting and time-consuming task.
-To be successful, researchers must find subtle differences between nearly identical electronic fluorescent pictographs (eFP images).
+Identifying genes of interest using electronic fluorescent pictographs (eFP images) can be a daunting task.
+To be successful, researchers must find subtle differences between similar images.
 A display technique called Rapid Serial Visual Presentation (RSVP) could improve the experience by exploiting our ability to recognize differences between images when they are flashed on a screen in a rapid and serial manner.